 For further information on comprehensive credit reporting, please see the following website www.privacy.org.nz/credit-reporting-privacy-code/

-Below are the contact numbers for the products and services offered by Latitude Financial Services.
+Below are the contact numbers for the products and services offered by Latitude Financial Services and its related entities.

 |Personal Loan||0800 422 898|